hks5august/SurvPredPipe/README.md

 # Run an Example
-Before running an Example, make sure input data files must be downloaded in your working Directory on your Local System:
+**Note**: Before running an Example, make sure input data files must be downloaded in your working Directory on your Local System.
+All the required Example data files available in the **inst/extdata** folder.

 Load all Libraries/packages
 ```r